Gurdip Bungar: Politics

 Bungar joined the Labour Party and was elected as a councillor for the Town ward of Gravesham Borough Council.
 In 2019, he made history by becoming the first Dalit mayor of Gravesham, a position he was again entrusted with in 2023, reflecting his popularity and service-oriented approach.
 Prior to being appointed twice as a mayor, he also served as deputy mayor of Gravesham Borough Council.
 Throughout his career, he has served on several key council committees, including Housing, Licensing, Planning, and Standards, while continuing to champion inclusivity and social justice within his constituency.

+He is executive member of Gurdwara Guru Ravidass, Gravesend and during the COVID pandemic period, he encouraged same Gurdwara, to donate 10,000 pounds to Darent Valley Hospital.